About Noble County

 To look up sex offenders in Noble County, Ohio, you can use the Ohio Sex Offender Registry.
 This registry is managed by the Ohio Attorney General's Office and provides a searchable database online.
 You can access this information by visiting the Ohio Attorney General's website and searching by name, address, or county.

 To register to vote in Noble County, you can visit the Noble County Board of Elections at 260 Courthouse Square, Room 9, Caldwell, call (740) 732-4980, or register online at olvr.ohiosos.gov.
-You must register at least 30 days before an election to be eligible to vote in that election, and you must be a U.S. citizen, Ohio resident for at least 30 days, and at least 18 years old by Election Day.
+You must register at least 30 days before an election to be eligible to vote in that election, and you must be a U.S. Citizen, Ohio resident for at least 30 days, and at least 18 years old by Election Day.
 Absentee ballot applications can be submitted to the Board of Elections beginning 90 days before any election, and early in-person voting is available at the Board of Elections office starting approximately four weeks before Election Day.

 Property records in Noble County are maintained by the Noble County Recorder's Office at 260 Courthouse Square in Caldwell, phone (740) 732-2969, which holds deeds, mortgages, liens, and other recorded land documents.
-Property tax records and assessment information are available through the Noble County Auditor's Office at the same courthouse location, phone (740) 732-4044.
-Online access to property records in Noble County may be limited; contact these offices directly to inquire about available online search tools or to request records in person.
+Property tax records and assessment information are available through the county Auditor's Office at the same courthouse location, phone (740) 732-4044.
+Online access to property records in Noble may be limited; contact these offices directly to inquire about available online search tools or to request records in person.
 Certified copies of recorded documents are available for statutory fees.

 Birth and death certificates for events occurring in Noble County can be requested through the Noble County Health Department at 43990 Marietta Road in Caldwell, phone (740) 732-4958, or through the Ohio Department of Health Division of Vital Statistics in Columbus.
 The fee is typically $27.00 for the first certified copy and $15.00 for additional copies ordered simultaneously.
 Processing time is generally 2-4 weeks through the local health department, or you can order online with faster service at odh.ohio.gov.
 Valid government-issued photo identification and proof of eligibility (relationship to the person on the certificate) are required.